ALLENDE123X/overseer/README.md

-# runos-mini
+# AgentOS: Kubernetes for Multi-Agent Systems

-Kubernetes for Multi-Agent Systems: a minimal multi-agent orchestration system with declarative graphs, parallel execution, and replay
+a minimal multi-agent orchestration system with declarative graphs, parallel execution, and replay

 ## features